-Voters use the Borda Count elect one MP per constituency.
+Voters use the Borda Count elect one Member of Parliament (MP) per constituency.
 On polling day, voters get a single ballot paper with a list of candidates.
 The voters put a number next to each candidate, with their favourite at number one.
 The rankings are then turned into points.

 The points are converted into points with the candidates ranked last scoring one point, two for being next-to-last and so on.
 The counters add up all the points each candidate receives and the one with the most points is the winner.